Leyvsi/holbertonschool-printf/README.md

 Prototype : int _printf(char *format, ...);

-@_printf : Iterates through the format string, when encountering a % character, checks the next character to determine the required conversion, retrieves arguments using va_list, calls helper functions to print characters, strings, or integers, returns the total number of printed characters,
+@_printf : Goes through the format string, when it finds a %, it checks the next character to know what to print, it gets the matching argument and calls the right function to print it (char, string, number), in the end, it returns how many characters were printe

 @print_char :prints a single character using write.
 @print_str : prints a null-terminated string character by character.